 1. Mixture CUTOFF

 2. Fuel PumpOFF

 3. Fuel SelectorOFF

 4. Power LeverFORWARD

-5. StarterCRANK
+5. Starter CRANK

+6 If flames persist perform Emergency Engine Shutdown On

-6. If flames persist, perform Emergency Engine Shutdown on Ground and Emergency Ground Egress checklists.
+If flames persist, perform Emergency Engine Shutdown On Ground and Emergency Ground Egress checklists.

 A fire during engine start may be caused by fuel igniting in the fuel induction system.
 If this occurs, attempt to draw the fire back into the engine by continuing to crank the engine.